 - Chopping the Blinds

 In cash games, players are allowed to chop the blinds.
 This situation happens when the action folds to the player in the small blind.
 They can ask the player in the big blind if they want to chop.

 If yes, they both take their blinds back and move on to the next hand.
 It’s a common practice to avoid feeding the rake.
 Chopping the blinds is not allowed in tournament play.

 At the final table of a tournament, you might hear someone ask, “Want to chop?”
 In this context, they are referring to the remaining prize pool.
 They are asking if the players still in would be interested in dividing it among themselves.

 The chop can be equal.
 But more commonly, it will be based on the chipstacks of the remaining players.
 Not all venues allow for chops, but the vast majority do.

 All players remaining in the tournament must agree to a chop.

 Split Poker Variants

-In split-pot games, general wisdom dictates that you should never play a hand that is only likely to win half the pot.
-Instead, you want to play hands that increase the likelihood of scooping and decrease the odds of splitting with another player.
+In split-pot games, general wisdom dictates that you should never play a hand that is only likely to win half-the-pot.